Thomas-Mewily/hexga/hexga/quad_hexga_engine/README.md

 It is subject to **breaking changes** in future releases.
 Use it at your own risk, and keep in mind that the API may change in future versions.

-## HexGa Engine
+## Quad HexGa Engine

-Hexga Game Engine
-Add featured on top of the Hexga Game Engine Core
-Not finished yet / work in progress...
+An implementation of the HexGa Game Engine using [MiniQuad](https://github.com/not-fl3/miniquad) Not finished yet / work in progress...

 ## Main Hexga crate